COVID-19 Update

 Objectives

-The objectives of the Insight program are to:
+The objectives of the Insight Research program are to:

 Funding opportunities

-For the most up-to-date information on all funding opportunities, see the funding search tool.
-SSHRC is committed to providing a range of adjudication options appropriate to its individual funding opportunities.
+For the most up-to-date information on all funding opportunities, see SSHRC’s funding search tool.

 All applicants are invited to consider addressing in their research proposal one or more of the 16 future global challenges identified under SSHRC’s Imagining Canada’s Future.